 But as a meme – reuploaded, recontextualised in tweets and videos, cut up and slowed down and appropriated throughout the internet – it becomes, somehow, even more Ono: an unfinished work that anyone with a tiny bit of creativity and an internet connection can contribute to.
 It's the natural extension of the 85-year-old Ono's conceptual works like Grapefruit and "Cut Piece", an unfinished project that's never fully done.

-But then again, all of Ono's work is a bit like that––take, for example, WARZONE, her upcoming 14th album, out in late-October on Chimera Music.
+But then again, all Ono's work is a bit like that – take, for example, WARZONE, her upcoming 14th album, out in late-October on Chimera Music.
 Comprised of 13 Ono tracks spanning 1973-2009 that have been re-recorded and re-produced, WARZONE makes the case that many of Ono's best-known tracks weren't fully fit for their original contexts.
-"Warzone," a 1995 punk thrasher, becomes a harrowing shriek of a track, Ono's screams ringing out against a clatter of piano and gunfire.
-"Woman Power," once a murky psych freak-out, refocuses with Ono's still-potent political manifesto at the fore.
-"Now Or Never," taken from 1973's Approximately Infinite Universe, becomes as much a meditation on Ono's experiences living through wars in the 20th century as much as it is a warning to future generations.
-And "Imagine," a track Ono was only given credit for last year, is reborn as the album's final song with Ono at the centre of it.
+"Warzone", a 1995 punk thrasher, becomes a harrowing shriek of a track, Ono's screams ringing out against a clatter of piano and gunfire.
+"Woman Power", once a murky psych freak-out, refocuses with Ono's still-potent political manifesto at the fore.
+"Now Or Never", taken from 1973's Approximately Infinite Universe, becomes as much a meditation on Ono's experiences living through wars in the 20th century as much as it is a warning to future generations.
+And "Imagine", a track Ono was only given credit for last year, is reborn as the album's final song with Ono at the centre of it.
 And each track arrives accompanied by a carefully designed lyric video featuring text that feels like an extension of Ono's text art more than any traditional lyric video.

 NOISEY: Your essay “The Feminisation of Society” is reprinted in the WARZONE liner notes.
 How do you think the essay can be applied to modern society?